|Nutritional Guidelines (per serving)|

 - 5 to 6 curry leaves

 - Coriander (cilantro) leaves for garnish

 Wash the rice well and put in a pressure cooker with the water.
 Cook until done--cook first on high heat until you hear the first whistle, then simmer and allow 1 more whistle.
 Set aside for 1 to 2 hours.

 Mix the yogurt into the rice and add salt to taste.

-Heat the oil in a small pan and add the mustard seeds, curry leaves and dry red chilies.
-Cook until the chillies are almost black.
+Heat the oil in a small pan and add the mustard seeds, curry leaves, and dry red chilies.
+Cook until the chilies are almost black.

 Add this mix to the rice and stir well.
 Garnish with coriander leaves.